 - Psychological therapy is most effective when appropriately targeted.

-First-line therapy for erectile dysfunction
+First-line therapy for ED

 Use of high-dose sildenafil after radical prostatectomy (RP) has been suggested to be associated with preservation of smooth muscle within the corpora cavernosa and daily use results in a greater return of spontaneous normal erectile function after RP compared to placebo in patients who were fully potent before surgery.